jusahah/NollaversioBlogi/content/nodejs/applymatrix.md

 ```
   // Our room is equivalent to PaperJs global project coordinate system.
-  // In other words, top-left corner of the room is point [0,0] in our project space.
+  // In other words, top-left corner of the room is point [0,0] in global space.

   // Lets create scene.
   // Start by creating a Group that holds all objects for our Christmas tree.
   var xmasTree = new paper.Group({});